emailhippo/email-verify-api-docs/docs/features.rst

 Unrivalled coverage
 -------------------
-With more than 5 years experience and the benefit of owning our own software stack, `Email Hippo`_ has evolved its services to provide good coverage not only of the easier :term:`B2B` domains but also the more technically challenging :term:`B2C` domains including:
+`Email Hippo`_ leverages the advantages of its scalable infrastructure to provide coverage of domains that are technically challenging.
+Consumer facing domains tend to be more challenging to cover then business facing domains :term:`B2C` domains including:

  * Hotmail
+ * Yahoo
+ * Office 365
  * AOL
  * Yandex

 Spam trap detection
 -------------------
-After many years R&D, `Email Hippo`_ has developed technology
-that can effectively identify any probable :term:`Spam Trap`.
+After many years R&D, `Email Hippo`_ has developed technology that can effectively identify any probable :term:`Spam Trap`.

 Disposable email address detection
 ----------------------------------